noherczeg/breadcrumb/README.md

 + [Using Breadcrumb with a base controller](https://github.com/noherczeg/breadcrumb/blob/master/docs/laravel3_guide.md#using-breadcrumb-with-a-base-controller)

 ##Changelog:

+###Breadcrumb 2.0.2
++ Added ability to provide translation arrays (dictionaries) as second parameter to the constructor
++ Users now can overwrite or ignore translations while building breadcrumbs via the `append()` method

 ###Breadcrumb 2.0.1
 + The package can now publish configurations to Laravel 4 via artisan